Active listening exercises for more effective communication skills

 Practicing active listening, taking turns to hear each other before expressing your needs and wants, is a good way to train yourselves to experience the movements of a "slider" inside of you, as you shift between:

-a focus on empathy with your partner,
+- a focus on empathy with your partner,

 - and a focus on yourself.